mosn/layotto/docs/en/api_reference/file/file.md

 	Data        []byte //data receive
 	FileName    string //fileName want put
-	Metadata    map[string]string //extended fields, sdk can transmit any field, and components can be implemented in detail StreamId    int64 //useful in multi-case mode, such as multiple buckets or endpoints, components are used to determine which stream the received request is from.
+	Metadata    map[string]string //extended fields, sdk can transmit any field, and components can be implemented in detail StreamId    int64 //during the file upload process, grpc's client and server will establish a transmission stream, and the corresponding file handle can be found in the component through StreamId
 	ChunkNumber int //chunk number, starting from 1
 }